Hideous Kinky (film)

-Hideous Kinky is a 1998 drama directed by Scottish director Gillies MacKinnon.
-Based on Esther Freud's semi-autobiographical 1992 novel of the same name, it follows a young English mother who moves from London to Morocco with her two young daughters in the early 70s.
+Hideous Kinky is a 1998 drama film directed by Scottish director Gillies MacKinnon.
+Based on Esther Freud's semi-autobiographical 1992 novel of the same name, it follows a young English mother who moves from London to Morocco with her two young daughters in the early 1970s.
 The film stars Kate Winslet and French-Moroccan actor Saïd Taghmaoui.
-The soundtrack mixes original music with songs from the 60s, including tracks from Canned Heat, Richie Havens and The Incredible String Band.
+The soundtrack mixes original music with songs from the 1960s, including tracks from Canned Heat, Richie Havens, and The Incredible String Band.

 Plot

 In 1972, disenchanted about the dreary conventions of English life, 25-year-old Julia (Winslet) heads for Morocco with her daughters, six-year-old Lucy and eight-year-old Bea.
 Living in a low-rent Marrakech hotel, the trio survive on the sale of hand-sewn dolls and money from the girls' father, a London poet who also has a child from another woman.

 After the girls match their mother with gentle Moroccan acrobat and conman Bilal, sexual gears are set in motion.
 He eventually moves in with them and serves as a surrogate father.
 Julia's friend Eva urges Julia to study in Algiers with a revered Sufi master at a school of "the annihilation of the ego".
 In another sequence, European dandy Santoni invites Julia and the girls to his villa.
 As finances dwindle, Bilal's philosophy is "God will provide", although usually it is Bilal himself who provides.
 Sometimes he also disappears.
 At one point Bea contracts a streptococcus infection while he is gone and nearly dies.
 Bilal returns only to disappear again, but he has a plan.
 They discover that three return tickets that suddenly appear have been bought by him with money he got from the sale of his uniform.
 In the end, Julia and the girls board a train back to London.